mouroz/ti5-graph/README.md

-Simple program to add treat benchmark results and generate graphs in organized manner
+# Simple program to add treat benchmark results and generate graphs in organized manner

-How to execute:
+## How to execute:

-Run python file.py with specified arguments for input table and output folder Tables should always be on data/
+python -m main

+To run the main of any other specific script follow its folder structure:

+python -m implm.sem_base